aschneiderman/mixed-reality-tools/README.md

 A-Frame should give you plenty to play with.
 But if you’re feeling particularly adventurous, here are some of the other ways to work with WebVR you might take a quick glance at.

-- [three.js]( https://threejs.org/),  [Canon.JS]( http://www.cannonjs.org/), etc.: Another way people go is to combine other JavaScript libraries with WebVR.
-One popular library is three.js.
-Some of these libraries allow you to add features to WebVR.
+- [three.js]( https://threejs.org/),  [Canon.JS]( http://www.cannonjs.org/), etc.: another strategy developers use is to combine other JavaScript libraries with WebVR -- e.g., three.js.
+Some of these libraries also allow you to add features to WebVR.
 For example, WebVR doesn’t include a “physics engine,” which lets you easily treat objects in VR/AR as if they existed in a world where there’s gravity, objects can collide with each other, etc.  But you can easily add one.
 Here’s a [cool example](https://mobile.twitter.com/Datatitian/status/932021670340124672) of how you can simulate cloth by combining A-Frame and the physics engine cannonjs.
 - [React VR](https://facebook.github.io/react-vr/): if you are a web developer and you use [React](https://facebook.github.io/react-vr/), you might want to check this out
 - [AR.js](https://github.com/jeromeetienne/ar.js): very cool library for AR development that’s built from a combination of WebVR, several of the libraries, and magic fairy dust.
 Definitely check out some of the amazing examples that he’s created.
 FYI, AR.js also [works with A-Frame](https://aframe.io/blog/arjs/)